ontio/documentation/get_started_en.md

 For developers, the SDK is a tool invoked directly in the program.
 Currently, Ontology provides three sets of SDKs for developers to use, [Java SDK](https://ontio.github.io/documentation/ontology_java_sdk_en.html), [Typescript SDK](https://ontio.github.io/documentation/ontology_ts_sdk_en.html), and [Golang SDK](https://github.com/ontio/ontology-go-sdk).

-Before using the SDK, it is recommended to read the [Overview of the SDK](https://ontio.github.io/documentation/overview_of_sdks_en.html) and the [Wallet File Specification](https://ontio.github.io/documentation/ontology_wallet_file_specification_en.html ).
+Before using the SDK, it is recommended to read the [Overview of the SDK](https://ontio.github.io/documentation/ontology_overview_sdks_en.html) and the [Wallet File Specification](https://ontio.github.io/documentation/Wallet_File_Specification_en.html).

 ## Ontology smart contract

 Smart contract are the most important function of the current blockchain, and Ontology also has its own smart contract system.
-For details, please refer to [Introduction of Ontology Smart Contract](https://ontio.github.io/documentation/smart_contract_tutorial_introduction_en.html).
+For details, please refer to [Introduction of Ontology Smart Contract](https://ontio.github.io/documentation/Introduction_of_Ontology_Smart_Contract_en.html).

 ### Ontology smart contract IDE--SmartX

 SmartX is a one-stop smart contract writing tool launched by Ontology.
 It integrates functions such as writing, compiling, deploying and debugging, which greatly improve the development efficiency of smart contract.
-Please refer to [SmartX Tutorial](https://ontio.github.io/documentation/smart_contract_tutorial_smartx_en.html) for how to use SmartX.
+Please refer to [SmartX Tutorial](https://ontio.github.io/documentation/SmartX_Tutorial_en.html) for how to use SmartX.

 ### How to write a smart contract

-Here is an example of a simple smart contract - [Hello World](https://ontio.github.io/documentation/smart_contract_tutorial_helloworld_en.html)
+Here is an example of a simple smart contract - [Hello World](https://ontio.github.io/documentation/The_Hello_World_Contract_en.html)

 In the process of writing a smart contract, many smart contract APIs should be invoked.
 For introductions of APIs, please refer to [API of Smart Contract](https://apidoc.ont.io/smartcontract/).

 ### Contract deployment and invocation

 Although SmartX provides a one-click deployment and invocation method, there are other ways to implement contract deployment and invocation.
-The deployment method can be referred to [Smart Contract Deployment](https://ontio.github.io/documentation/smart_contract_tutorial_deployment_en.html).
-The invocation method can be referred to [Smart Contract Invocation](https://ontio.github.io/documentation/smart_contract_tutorial_invocation_en.html).
+The deployment method can be referred to [Smart Contract Deployment](https://ontio.github.io/documentation/Smart_Contract_Deployment_en.html).
+The invocation method can be referred to [Smart Contract Invocation](https://ontio.github.io/documentation/Smart_Contract_Invocation_en.html).

 ### Authority management of smart contract

 Currently, the functions of a smart contract can be invoked by anyone, which obviously does not meet the actual requirements.
 The basic idea of ​​role-based authority management is that each role can call a partial function, and each entity can be assigned multiple roles (the entity is identified by its ONT ID).
-[Ontology Java SDK User Guide](https://ontio.github.io/documentation/smart_contract_tutorial_auth_en.html) introduces authority management methods for Ontology smart contracts.
+[Ontology Authority manager](https://ontio.github.io/documentation/auth_en.html) introduces authority management methods for Ontology smart contracts.

 ## Use Ontology